Muhos

 Muhos is a municipality of northern Finland.
 It is located in the province of Oulu half an hour's drive (35 km) on route 22 from the city of Oulu, the capital of Northern Finland, and is part of the Northern Ostrobothnia region.
 The municipality has a population of and covers an area of of which is water.
 The population density is Data Finland municipality/population density Muhos.

-The river Oulujoki flows through the town and its countryside with the wide open plains of Ostrobothnia on the south side of the river and the forested hills of Kainuu on the northern side.
+The river Oulujoki flows through the town and its countryside, with the wide open plains of Ostrobothnia on the south side of the river and the forested hills of Kainuu on the northern side.

 Located in Muhos is the Pyhäkoski hydro-electric power plant which was commissioned in 1949 and has the highest fall in Finland (32.4 m).
 The power station has been designed by renowned Finnish architect Aarne Ervi.
+The motif of the municipal coat of arms, designed by Olof Eriksson and adopted in the 1950s, also alludes to electricity generation following the construction of the power plant.

+Google is planning a data center to be located in Muhos.

 Culture

 Muhos Church, built in 1634, is the oldest wooden church in Finland still in year-round use.

-The town has a culture centre which consists of the town library and space for various cultural activities which can be rented for a nominal fee.
+The town has a culture centre which consists of the town library and space for various cultural activities, which can be rented for a nominal fee.
 The culture centre also has a movie theater.